 - 1. Interrupt the AC Mains to the machine by the Distribution Panel Breaker or the machines input circuit breaker.
 The Inverter should then start. - 2.
 Turn the installation switch located on the inverter chassis to the off position.
 The inverter should stop. - 3.
-Disconnect the main battery breaker.
+Disconnect the main battery fuse located on the inverter chassis.